tusharvan/TJB_flash/README.md

 # TJB_flash
-Batch file to flash your hex into AVR and bin into ARM
+Batch file to flash your bin into ARM

 LPC1768_flash.bat flashes the main.bin file present in the specified folder to the Development board (links given below) using an inbuilt USB bootloader